-HOUSTON, May 26, 2009 - The transition from analog to digital is quickly approaching, and many consumers are continuing to upgrade their outdated televisions in preparation of the June 12 deadline.
+Phoenix, June 5th, 2009 - The transition from analog to digital is a week away, and many consumers are continuing to upgrade their outdated televisions in preparation of the June 12 deadline.
 While the switch to digital means better sound and picture quality, it also means more electronics entering the waste stream.

-As a result, Waste Management is notifying everyone of the importance of giving these products a second life, not only to divert valuable resources from going to waste, but to also save on valuable landfill space.
-With more than 200 e-cycling drop-off points across the country, giving electronics a second life is both convenient and environmentally sound.
+As a result, Waste Management of Arizona wants consumers to know the importance of giving these products a second life-not only to divert valuable resources from becoming waste, but to also save valuable landfill space.